openclimatedata/pyhector/README.md

 **pyhector** is a Python wrapper for the simple global climate carbon-cycle model [Hector](https://github.com/JGCRI/hector).

+**pyhector** is developed by [Sven Willner](http://www.pik-potsdam.de/~willner/) and Robert Gieseke at the [Potsdam Institute for Climate Impact Research](https://www.pik-potsdam.de/).

+The **[Hector](https://github.com/JGCRI/hector)** model is developed at the [Pacific Northwest National Laboratory](https://www.pnl.gov/) and described in

+> Hartin, C. A., Patel, P., Schwarber, A., Link, R. P., and Bond-Lamberty, B. P.: A simple object-oriented and open-source model for scientific and policy analyses of the global climate system – Hector v1.0, Geosci.
+Model Dev., 8, 939-955, [doi:10.5194/gmd-8-939-2015](https://dx.doi.org/10.5194/gmd-8-939-2015), 2015.

 ## Usage

-This repository also contains a jupyter notebook you can [try live](http://mybinder.org/repo/swillner/pyhector).
+This repository also contains a Jupyter Notebook you can [try live](http://mybinder.org/repo/swillner/pyhector).

 ```python
 import pyhector